 FIP Classroom

 The concentration of regulatory power in the federal government over the last 100 years has raised numerous concerns related to efficiency, effectiveness, and accountability.
-Measuring variation in regulations provides a perspective on American federalism that can not be captured in other standard measures.
+Monitoring the size and scope and pace of federal regulations provides a perspective on American federalism that can not be captured in other standard measures.

 Public Opinion